 I can hear the whinges about me being tediously politically correct.

-Basically when I was young the Doctor's behaviour had an effect - even if it was just a small one - on how I saw the world.
-So what lessons would a young man (or young woman) watching the present series be picking up.
+Basically, when I was young the Doctor's behavior had an effect - even if it was just a small one - on how I saw the world.
+So what lessons would a young man (or young woman) watching the present series be picking up?

 To paraphrase a friend, we are a long, long way from the Doctor's "You're a beautiful woman, probably" to the present day.

 So to end this rant.
 Please stop it.
 The Doctor isn't a lad.
 He isn't 'just another bloke' trolling around the Universe picking up puzzles to solve and arses to letch at.
 He's an alien.
 A man from another planet.

 And to quote the First Doctor he should always remember that he is "A citizen of the Universe and a gentleman to boot."